prayerslayer/photon.js/README.md

 * Shows image caption (alt text) if you want to
 * Lacks animations for the most part
 * Tiny: 4 KB in total after minification
-* Should work in all browsers
+* Works in all browsers that your jQuery version supports

 # Usage